racsopacso/blackthorn/modules/pf2e-kingmaker-tools/docs/house-rules.md

 * Camping
 * Weather

-In addition to that, it is one of the very few sandbox adventures that Paizo has put out, which allows a much more free form progression and makes it easy to add in homebrew.
+In addition to that, it is one of the very few sandbox adventures that Paizo has put out.
+Sandbox adventures themselves lend themselves to home brew very well.
 If you are just starting out with Pathfinder, this AP is probably the wrong one, and you might be better off playing a more linear AP with fewer subsystems.

 Here's some general advice and things you have to think about:

-* XP is heavily recommended over milestone.
+* I highly recommend XP over milestone.
 Reason for that is that XP rewards exploration as opposed to reaching certain goals in game.
 If you run milestone, your players are encouraged to complete main story encounters first, finishing side content super over-leveled, if at all.
-The AP is much larger than any other adventure, so if you run it without custom content, using 1200XP to reach a new level is a must.
+The AP is much larger than any other adventure, so if you run it without custom content (~1 small dungeon per level), using 1200XP to reach a new level is a must.
 Otherwise, go for 1500XP per level.
-In general, it is easier to err on the side of too much XP, since it's easier to reward RP with XP than to "steal" XP from encounters.
+In general, it is easier to err on the side of a too high XP threshold, since it's easier to reward RP with XP than to "steal" XP from encounters.
 Players won't like that.
 * Regions have a certain level of difficulty.
 There are almost no Extreme encounters in this book, so it's generally safe for PCs to explore an area which is +1 above their level.
 If your players want to venture into higher regions, you should warn them by giving them information their characters might know about creatures and dangers in that area.
-You can also block off certain parts with armies, e.g. anything east of the Narlmarches.
+You can also block off certain parts with armies, e.g. anything west of the Narlmarches.
 * Do not include companions in combat, unless you are playing with 3 or fewer players.
 In that case, it might be fun to let the remaining players level them up and include them in their load-out for the recommended 4 player party.
 Keep in mind that you will need to keep them viable on the magic item side.
 * You can skip various subsystems if you don't like them:
     * **Camping**: might slow down hexploration and might be boring for your players, especially if it isn't automated; use the Fortify Camp hexploration activity instead and roll 1 encounter per watch